Killing of JonBenét Ramsey

-JonBenét Patricia Ramsey (August 6, 1990 – December 25, 1996) was an American child who was killed at age six in her family's home at 755 15th Street (Note: The house has since been renumbered 749 15th Street.) in Boulder, Colorado, on the night of December 25, 1996.
-Her body was found in the house's basement about seven hours after she had been reported missing.
-Her skull was fractured and a garrote was tied around her neck.
-The autopsy report stated that JonBenét's official cause of death was "asphyxia by strangulation associated with craniocerebral trauma".
-Her death was ruled a homicide, and the case generated worldwide public and media interest.
+On the night of December 25, 1996, six‑year‑old JonBenét Patricia Ramsey was killed in her family's home at 755 15th Street in Boulder, Colorado.
+(Note: The house has since been renumbered 749 15th Street.)
+She was reported missing early on December 26, and her body was found about seven hours later in the basement of the house.
+Her skull had an 8.5 inch fracture on the right side of her head, and a garrote was tied around her neck.
+The autopsy determined that the cause of death was asphyxia by strangulation associated with craniocerebral trauma, and the case was ruled a homicide.